Insider buying is often regarded as a bullish indicator, as few people should know a company better than its own directors.

 With that in mind, here are three shares which have recently experienced notable insider selling:

-The post Insiders have been selling IAG and these ASX shares appeared first on Motley Fool Australia.
+The post Insiders have been selling Xero and these ASX shares this week appeared first on Motley Fool Australia.

 - Man bets $221,666 on one ASX stock